jacekkopecky/stylus/README.md

   - https://github.com/openstyles/stylus/issues/1955
   - manage.html doesn't show the styles when search is set?
 - [.] review all extension pages for stuff to remove
+- [ ] push to master so that github repo shows the right readme
 - [ ] see if we could remove required permissions
 - more code removals?
   - [ ] maybe remove firefox stuff, builds other than chrome?